lukaVarga/OptimusIMG/README.md

 you can use OptimusIMG's functions for optimisation.

 ### Runtime useage
 OptimusIMG currently has three runtime branches - `HtmlElementsCheck`, `LazyLoad` and `ProgressiveLoad`.
+It also exposes some image helpers.

 #### HtmlElementsCheck
 `HtmlElementsCheck` will output console warnings if it detects any images with the proper class which are not properly prepared for responsive development.